 On Saturday, March 16th, AAW Pro presented Hell Hath No Fury from the Logan Square Auditorium in Chicago, Illinois.
-In front of a raucous crowd AAW Pro Champion, Sami Callihan put his championship on the line against WRSTLING faction member Jake Something.
+In front of a raucous crowd AAW Pro Champion, Sami Callihan put his championship on the line.
+He did so against WRSTLING faction member Jake Something.
 It was a battle that surely did as much for Something as it did for Callihan.
-This feud against WRSTLING has been building over the past few months with it appearing to be reaching a fevered pitch to date.
+This feud against WRSTLING has been building over the past few months.
+It reached a fevered pitch to date on this night.

-As mentioned earlier this week during our preview of the event it had all the potential of being coming out party for Something.
+As mentioned earlier this week, the event it had all the potential of being coming-out party for Something.
 With only a couple of years of competition under his belt to be not only facing but contending for a championship on an established independent promotion it noteworthy.
 Going into the match Something has the size to make a difference, especially against Callihan.
-What should also be noted is that the longtime tag team competitor had an opportunity to show just how talented he is as a singles competitor.
+The longtime tag team competitor had an opportunity to show just how talented he is as a singles competitor.

 Callihan’s manager JT Davidson didn’t even have the opportunity to get his introduction of the champion out before Something laid him out.
 From the opening bell, it was strike after strike after strike.
 Throughout the match, Callihan’s sadistic and aggressive nature was evident throughout the match.
 This was evident through his use of chairs in an attempt to seek revenge for what was done to Davidson at the beginning of the match.

 We noted earlier of Something’s size and strength is a factor.
 By the looks of Callihan throughout the contest they certainly were evident.
 Whether they were his Black Hole Slams or powerbombs, Something was on a quest not just to defeat Callihan but to ensure he didn’t walk out of Hell Hath No Fury without the aid of an ambulance.
 In a blaze of glory, Something even attempted to powerbomb Callihan through a row of chairs that were set up in the ring.